Health Recovery Protocol

 ND Cause: Degenerative disc disease of the spine.

 This degenerative disc/nerve trauma situation is also the main cause for frequent urination – especially at night in bed.
-In this case, it is the nerves coming off of the spinal cord which go to your bladder which are traumatized.
+In this case, it is the nerves coming off of the spinal cord which go to your bladder which are un-cushioned.
 When you lay down on your back at night in bed, the contents of your abdomen press down on the spinal cord and irritate the vulnerable nerve, and voilà – you feel like you need to urinate.

 I am not saying that degenerative disc disease is the only thing that causes atrial fibrillation, but it is a major causative factor as far as I am concerned, and it is one that the MDs are completely blind to.
 Keep in mind that the degeneration of the disk(s) necessary for this to occur can be microscopic.
 It can also be macroscopic.
 If it is macroscopic, then the person suffering with degenerative disc disease is an inch or two shorter than they were in their 20s or 30s.
-As the discs shrink, so do we.
+As the discs shrink so do we.

 [1] And I’m the quack!